Ship-based Weapon Complex System

 The missile has successfully demonstrated its speed, precision and power a number of times from Naval ships.
 The launches have been carried out in sea-to-sea and sea-to-land configurations successfully.
 The recent launch in the inclined configuration in sea-to-land mode was carried out from sea to a designated target built on an isolated island at Andaman and Nicobar Islands.
 It precisely hit the target, thus demonstrating its capabilities.

 BRAHMOS has also been tested in vertical configuration from a moving warship.
 This has proved the missile’s vertical launch capabilities from a moving platform and also that of the Universal Vertical Launcher Module (UVLM), designed and developed by BrahMos.
 UVLM, a next generation system far superior to the design concept followed worldwide, will be used for future ship installation in vertical configuration for BRAHMOS.
 BRAHMOS can be launched in single or in a salvo from a ship towards single or different types of targets within an interval of 2-2.5 seconds in various trajectories.
 A salvo of 8 missiles can penetrate and destroy a group of frigates having modern anti-missile defences.

-The Indian Navy has begun inducting the first version of BRAHMOS Missile System (N1) in all its frontline warships from 2005.
+The Indian Navy began inducting the first version of BRAHMOS Missile System in all of its frontline warships from 2005.

 Special Features of the Weapon System: